songchaow/proposal-of-plugin-manager/Design and Implementation.md

 - you can download new plugin packages and install them simply by clicking the "Install" button.

-  > For plugins that are incompatible for your MuseScore version, the manager should disable the install button.
+- For plugins that are incompatible for your MuseScore version, the manager should disable the install button normally.
+But maybe as an advanced mode, the manager can attempt to convert the 2.x plugins to 3.x by simply replacing some statements in qmls.
+(This effect is limited, but might works sometimes.)

 - For downloaded plugin packages, you can enable, disable or delete them by clicking corresponding buttons.